 Furthermore, composite resin allows dentists to preserve more natural teeth, as metal fillings usually require the removal of some enamel to place.
 Some people can’t even receive metal fillings because they have an allergy to metal or because they already have eroded enamel.
 This would only increase dental sensitivity, a sensation no patient enjoys.

 When it comes to restorative dentistry, tooth colored fillings are clearly the future.
-Contact any of our dentists at the office to learn more about the process or get scheduled to replace your silver fillings today!
+Contact any of our dentists at our Oak Hills, San Antonio dental office to learn more about the process or get scheduled to replace your silver fillings today!